saidmg/essential-finance/README.md

 A mobile responsive website that can target people who are beginners, intermediate, or experienced with finance and stock.
 It has 3 tabs for teaching basics and finance related topics.
-Each tab consists of a different way to learn the material, through flashcards, quiz, or videos , giving the user a choice of choosing the method of learning that fits best his personality.
+Each tab consists of a different way to learn the material, through flashcards, quiz, or videos , giving the user a choice of choosing the method of learning that fits best his needs.
 Another main tab is the stock news tab, which consists of a form to input a company symbol in order to get daily prices (Low, close, open, volume)  and then show the closing price of each month for a yearof that company on a graph.
 Also that tab contains up to date stock related articles.